FetLich/blog.vitaliitylyk.com/content/posts/2018-10-28-sitecore-solr-fault-tolerance-guide/index.md

 However **Sitecore 9.0 Update-1** comes with an unfortunate bug: the above mentioned processor does not have a check on whether it is executed in the Experience Editor context.
 This means that the logic of checking the rendering datasource for validity will also be executed as a part of normal page rendering.
 And in case Solr is not available &#8211; boom, **all website renderings will not be rendered and you will see empty pages on your live website.**

-<span style="text-decoration: underline;"><strong>Note</strong></span>**:** this is also relevant if you are using Azure Search provider.
+*Note:* this is also relevant if you are using Azure Search provider.

 The symptoms are the following errors in Sitecore logs:

-<pre class="wp-block-preformatted">WARN '{XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX}' is not valid datasource for master or user does not have permissions to access.<br />WARN Failed to execute datasource query System.NullReferenceException: Object reference not set to an instance of an object.</pre>
+> WARN '{XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX}' is not valid datasource for master or user does not have permissions to access.
+> WARN Failed to execute datasource query System.NullReferenceException: Object reference not set to an instance of an object.

 This bug has been fixed in **Sitecore 9.0 Update-2.**&nbsp;If you are running **Update-1**&nbsp;you will have several options: